vivek0803/imdb_data_set_ETL/prompt.md

 Build a local data pipeline that:

-Downloads the 2GB IMDb dataset from Kaggle (login required) - https://www.kaggle.com/datasets/ashirwadsangwan/imdb-dataset
-a.
-Extract the necessary data for analysis, such as:
-   i.
-Movie titles, ratings, episodes and other pertinent information.
+Downloads the 2GB IMDb dataset from Kaggle (login required) - https://www.kaggle.com/datasets/ashirwadsangwan/imdb-dataset Extract the necessary data for analysis, such as: Movie titles, ratings, episodes and other pertinent information.

 Processes the IMDb dataset using PySpark.
 Saves the data as partitioned Parquet files (the "Lake").